 Some argue that IT innovation is more important than ever in a time of economic crisis.
 But how can CIOs continue to do more with less and at the same time be pioneers in the field of IT innovation?
-James A. Champy, author and chairman of consulting at Perot Systems Corp., says that IT plays a critical role in innovation and must become an enabler to the business to be successful.
+James A. Champy,

-does IT innovation lead to business transformation?
+How does IT innovation lead to business transformation?